Android-for-Python/Android-for-Python-Users/README.md

  - Want to speedup debug builds?
 Remove one of the elements in `android.archs`.

 There are a lots of other options; most users can and should ignore these.

+**Note:** `buildozer.spec` syntax is `.ini` syntax, so there is no syntax checking.
+ - Options must start on the first character of a line.
+ - Comments must start on the first character of a line.
+ - Comments must not be imbedded in multi-line options.
+ - Failure to follow this syntax may result in non-deterministic behavior.

 ## If Buildozer fails to compile